finos/FDC3/docs/api/spec.md

 ## Resolvers
 Intents functionality is dependent on resolver functionality to map the intent to a specific App.
 This will often require end-user input.
 Resolution can either be performed by the Desktop Agent (raising UI to pick the desired App for the intent) or by the app launching the intent - in which case the calling App will handle the resolution itself (using the findIntents API below) and then invoke an explicit Intent object.

+## App Instances
+Using FDC3 APIs, an app can get a reference to an instance of another app that it has either raised an intent to or recieved an intent or context from.
+The `AppInstance` API allows apps to listen for and broadcast context directly.

+### Broadcasting and Listening for Context
+An AppInstance MUST support both *broadcast* and *addContextListener* methods.
+Calling *broadcast* on an AppInstance MUST send the context only *to* that instance.
+The *addContextListener* method MUST listen for context events only *from* that instance.

+#### Context Last Value Cache
+As with Channels, Desktop Agents SHOULD maintain a last value cache for an instance's context so that when a subscribing app adds a context listener to an instance, it will recieve the current context.

+### Instance Lifecycle
+AppInstances have 3 lifecycle stages.
+These can be listened for using the `onStatusChanged` method.
+Instance status types are

+- **ready**  - indicates that the instance is connected to the desktop agent and ready to send/recieve context
+- **loading** - indicates that the instance is in the process of connecting to the desktop agent
+- **unregistered** - indicates that the instance has disconnected from the desktop agent

+The current status of an instance can also be retrieved via the `status` property on the `AppInstance`.

+### Using App Instances with Data Intents
+With app instances, data can be provided as the result of an intent.
+Intents that return data SHOULD be defined as such and specify the context data type they return.
+The workflow for initializing a data exchange via an intent is as follows:

+- A *data subscriber* app raises an intent
+- The intent is resolved and the intentListener handler for the *data provider* app  is called.
+   - The *data provider* app uses the *source* arg on its intent handler to call `getAppInstance` and get a reference to the *data subscriber* from the Desktop Agent.
+   - The *data provider* can now broadcast a data response to the instance for the *data subscriber* when ready, using the agreed upon context type for the response.
+The response will be held in the last value cache by the Desktop Agent until the *data subscriber* has set its listener.
+- The *data subscriber* recieves the Intent Resolution object and uses its *source* property to get an instance of the *data provider* from the Desktop Agent.
+   - The *data subscriber* can now set a contextListener on the *data provider* instance for the agreed upon context return type for the intent.
+   - The *data subscriber* will recieve the initial data response and can recieve updates over the same context listener.

 ## Context channels